A robust and adaptive MPC formulation for Gaussian process models: Problem setup preliminaries

 \end{assumption}

-\begin{remark} The measurement noise described by condition (i) of Assumption~\ref{assumption:measurement_noise_sequence_g_RKHS} contains as special case independent and identically distributed (i.i.d.) noise with a Gaussian distribution or any zero-mean distribution with a bounded support~\cite{vershynin2018high,ao2025stochastic}.
-In addition, measurements of the form~\eqref{eq:noisy_measurement} can be naturally obtained for noisy derivative measurements~$\dot{x}$ subject to sub-Gaussian \footnote{ Independently generated process noise $d(t)$ is conditionally independent from the state $x(t)$ with the (causal) dynamical system~\eqref{eq:system_definition_general}. } process noise~$d$ and measurement noise if~$G$ is full rank.
-Condition (ii) is a standard regularity condition, which ensures that the kernel $k$ is well-suited to model the unknown function $g$~\cite{srinivas2012information,chowdhury2017kernelized,fiedler2021practical,abbasi2013online}.
+\begin{remark} Condition (i) considers sub-Gaussian noise, which contains a broad class of distributions commonly considered in the literature.
+In particular, it contains as a special case independent and identically distributed (i.i.d.) noise with a Gaussian distribution and any distribution with bounded support that is zero mean~\cite{vershynin2018high,ao2025stochastic}.
+Measurements of the form~\eqref{eq:noisy_measurement} can be naturally obtained from noisy derivative measurements~$\dot{x}$ subject to sub-Gaussian \footnote{ Independently generated process noise $d(t)$ is conditionally independent from the state $x(t)$ with the (causal) dynamical system~\eqref{eq:system_definition_general}. } process noise~$d$ and measurement noise if~$G$ is full rank.
+Explicitly, $y_i=G^\dagger \left(\tilde{\xd}_i-f(x_i)-B(x_i)u_i\right)$, where $G^\dagger$ is the pseudo-inverse of $G$ and $\tilde{\xd}_i$ is the noisy derivative measurement.
+In this case, $\varepsilon_i=G^\dagger(E(x_i)d_i + \nu_i)$ is conditionally sub-Gaussian if $E(x)$ is uniformly bounded.
+Condition (ii) is a standard regularity condition, which ensures that the kernel $k$ is well-suited to model the unknown function $g$~\cite{chowdhury2017kernelized,fiedler2021practical,abbasi2013online}.
+We note that, while rigorous and non-conservative upper bounds for~$B_g$ are generally challenging to obtain, in practice it can be set by adding a suitable margin to a lower bound estimated from data (cf. \cite{tokmak2023automatic}).
 Finally, a set~$\mathbb{S}$ satisfying condition (iii) can be derived, given a Lipschitz continuous kernel~$k$ and using condition (ii) (see, e.g.,~\cite[Proof Prop.~4.30]{steinwart2008support}, or~\cite[Proof Lemma 1]{tokmak2023automatic}). \end{remark}

 Given~$N$ noisy observations~$(x_i,y_i)$, $i=1,\dots,N$, and a zero‐mean prior on~$g$, the posterior mean and variance of a GP at a state~$x\in\mathbb{R}^n$ are given by